digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-09-03-august-2021-roundup.md

 Identify and Disrupt grapples with the same issue that the anti-encryption TOLA did; for law enforcement to see and intercept what we do online.
 However, Identify and Disrupt goes much further, and, where it was not completely true to call TOLA an attempt at mass surveillance, Identify and Disrupt now provides that capability and overreach for both Australian Federal Police and Australian Criminal Intelligence Commission.

 → **You can** [**read all the details in the explainer on our website**][1]**.** We also added a section on what to do, which includes signing this [petition][2] to repeal the legislation.
-Let’s get it to 100k!
+Let's get it to 100k!

 #### **The trend of rushed online safety consultations continues**

-As you likely know, we’ve been critical of the Online Safety Act because we don’t believe the powers included in the Act will actually achieve a safer online experience for adults and children alike.
-The fight for inclusive and open online spaces isn’t over—the ongoing consultations can make a difference in how extensively the powers of the eSafety Commission are realised.
+As you likely know, we've been critical of the Online Safety Act because we don't believe the powers included in the Act will actually achieve a safer online experience for adults and children alike.
+The fight for inclusive and open online spaces isn't over—the ongoing consultations can make a difference in how extensively the powers of the eSafety Commission are realised.

 We will be writing in submissions, and we encourage you to do so too!
 First, the eSafety Office is seeking views on the **Restricted Access System (RAS) Declaration**.
-[Submissions are due on the 12 September][3] and will help inform the development of an age verification regime for access to online pornography, which also has it’s own [call for evidence due 10 September][4].
+[Submissions are due on the 12 September][3] and will help inform the development of an age verification regime for access to online pornography, which also has it's own [call for evidence due 10 September][4].
 Why are we concerned?
 Age verification has been proposed around the world for years, with little success.
 Often it relies on invasive technology which raises privacy and security concerns (anyone remember when [Peter Dutton suggested facial recognition][5] for access to porn?).
-Across the pond, the [UK Children’s Commissioner has proposed][6] that Social Media should use passports and biometrics for age checks to protect children from porn online.
+Across the pond, the [UK Children's Commissioner has proposed][6] that Social Media should use passports and biometrics for age checks to protect children from porn online.
 These measures are invasive, systematically unreliable, and threaten online anonymity—[which is vital][7].

 Second, the **Basic Online Safety Expectations** (BOSE) will outline core and additional expectations for large social media platforms around cyber-bullying, abuse, and unlawful or harmful digital content.
 These expectations are likely to incentivise broad and proactive monitoring and removal of content.
 You can read more about our concerns in [this explainer][8] or in our initial [submission][9].
 Our friend Justin Warren from EFA has done an [initial exploration][10] into the proposed BOSE for more info, and you can expect to see more from us soon!
 [Submissions due 15 October][11].

 <div class="wp-block-image">